Aetopia/Bedrock.Fixes/README.md

 - Dynamic Link Library Based Fixes:

-    - Can be injecting using your favorite injectors & launchers.
+    - Can be injected using your favorite injectors & launchers.

     - Can be loaded by hijacking other dynamic link libraries.